Optimally fast incremental Manhattan plane embedding and planar tight span construction: Incremental construction algorithm

+\begin{theorem} Let $(X,d)$ be a finite metric space.
+Then if the tight span of $(X,d)$ is planar, the algorithm above constructs a rectangular complex that correctly represents it, and if not planar then the algorithm above correctly reports that it is not planar. \end{theorem}

-\begin{proof} The correctness of the algorithm follows from the arguments sketched above: the algorithm only terminates with a failure condition when some subset of $X$ has a tight span that is guaranteed to be nonplanar, and if it terminates successfully then it has correctly found the tight span of the subset of points considered so far.
+\begin{proof} The correctness of the algorithm follows from the lemmas cited within the pseudocode above: the algorithm only terminates with a failure condition when some subset of $X$ has a tight span that is guaranteed to be nonplanar, and if it terminates successfully then it has correctly found the tight span of the subset of points considered so far. \end{proof}

+\begin{theorem} Suppose that a finite metric space $(X,d)$ has a planar tight span, and let $n=|X|$.
+Then the rectangular complex constructed by the algorithm described above has $O(n)$ features. \end{theorem}

-To prove the asymptotic bounds on the number of features of the rectangular complex and the running time of the algorithm, consider the potential function $\Phi=R+3B+E$ where $R$ is the number of rectangles in the current rectangular complex, $B$ is the number of bridges, and $E$ is the number of edges that are on the boundary of a block.
+\begin{proof} Consider the potential function $\Phi=R+3B+E$ where $R$ is the number of rectangles in the current rectangular complex, $B$ is the number of bridges, and $E$ is the number of edges that are on the boundary of a block.
+As we will show, after $k$ iterations of the algorithm, $\Phi\le 6k$.

 Whenever a point is added, with a set $S$ of local minima of the distance function, the addition creates $|S|-1$ new rectangles and at most one new bridge, increasing $\Phi$ by $|S|+2$.
 In addition, if the edges at either end of $P$ were bridges, they may be split into a bridge and a boundary edge, increasing $\Phi$ by two more units total.
-However, at least $|S|-2$ edges of the previous rectangular complex (an edge containing or incident to each local minimum in $S$; note that no two local minima can share an edge because the local maximum between them would lead to a nonplanarity) lie entirely along the sides of newly added rectangles.
-If one of these edges incident to an interior local minimum was a bridge, it becomes one or two boundary edges, and if it was a boundary edge, it becomes an interior edge of its block, so these changes reduce $\Phi$ by at least $|S|-2$.
-Thus, in all cases, the total change to $\Phi$ per point of $X$ is at most an increase by six, and after the algorithm completes $\Phi\le 6|X|$.
-This bounds the number of rectangles and bridges of the rectangular complex by $6n$.
-By a standard computation involving the Euler formula, the number of edges can be at most $18n$ (in any planar subdivision, the number of adjacencies between faces is at most three times the number of faces) and the number of vertices can be at most $12n$ for similar reasons.
+However, at least $|S|-2$ edges of the previous rectangular complex lie entirely along the sides of newly added rectangles: this is true of every edge containing or incident to a strong attachment point, no two of which can share an edge.
+A bridge containing a strong attachment point becomes one or two boundary edges, and a boundary edge containing a strong attachment point becomes an interior edge of its block; these changes reduce $\Phi$ by at least $|S|-2$.
+Thus, in all cases, the total change to $\Phi$ per point of $X$ is at most an increase by six.
+It follows that, as stated above, after $k$ iterations of the algorithm $\Phi\le 6k$ and and after the algorithm completes $\Phi\le 6n$.